Jantie25/Jantie25/README.md

 👋 Hi, I'm Janet Chebor!
 🎓 AI Enthusiast | Tech Innovator | Graphic Designer  | Cybersecurity Enthusiast
 Welcome to my GitHub!
-I'm a passionate African tech professional with a background in Information Technology from African Nazarene University.
+I'm a passionate African tech professional with a background in Information Technology.
 My journey blends AI, graphic design, and climate action with a love for innovation and problem-solving.

 🌱 What I’m Working On
 Leveraging AI for climate action in Africa.